h2oai/h2o-3/h2o-hadoop/scripts/docker/Readme.md

 ```

 ### Adding Spark ###
 It is possible to add multiple versions of Spark.
 To do so, use the `--spark-version` flags.
-For example to builde Docker image for CDH 5.8 with Spark with version 2.0 and 2.1 execute:
+For example to build Docker image for CDH 5.8 with Spark with versions 2.0 and 2.1 execute:

 ```bash
 $ ./build.py --spark-version 2.0 --spark-version 2.1 --distribution CDH --version 5.8